February 2023 Healthy News from Satterwhite Chiropractic Spinal Canal Area Increase and Back Pain Reduction with Chiropractic Care

 TIP OF THE MONTH: Exercise to Open Lumbar Spinal Canal Area

-Back pain sufferers are frequently recommended exercises to strengthen spinal, gluteal, and core muscles as a way to complement their in-office chiropractic care.
-Classic lumbar flexion (Williams) exercises have been the norm since the 1930s as they limit lumbar extension while improving lumbar flexion with high levels of research evidence (III and IV) support.
-A typical exercise series would have a patient lie on the floor, keeping hands along the side of the body and bending the knees with feet flat on the floor, then simply tighten abdominal and gluteal muscles while pushing the spine flat against the floor.
-The following exercise would be a knee-chest motion (each single knee then both knees) exercise.
-(2) There are additional such exercises in the series, but we’d be excited for our new Oxford back pain patients to start with these simple exercises on day 1 (after we examine your spine and establish a treatment plan, of course).
+Back pain sufferers are frequently recommended exercises to strengthen spinal, gluteal, and core muscles as a way to round out their in-office chiropractic treatment.
+Classic lumbar flexion (Williams) exercises have been standard since the 1930s as they limit lumbar extension while enhancing lumbar flexion, supported by high levels of research evidence.
+A typical exercise sequence would have a patient lie on the floor, hands at the side, knees bent, then just tighten abdominal and gluteal muscles while flattening the spine against the floor.
+The following exercise would be a knee-chest motion (pulling one knee to chest then the other knee then both knees to chest) exercise.
+(2) There are more such exercises in the series, but we’d be excited for our new Oxford back pain patients to start with these simple moves on day 1 (after we go through a complete examinations and establish a treatment plan, of course).
 Satterwhite Chiropractic looks forward to talking soon about you and your spinal stenotic, disc degenerative spine and any exercises that may help!

 CONTACT Satterwhite Chiropractic

 Have a wonderful February!
-We look forward to seeing you and your spine this month!
+We anticipate seeing you and your spine this month!